stanleyogada/OGADA-SWIFT-BANKING-FRONTEND/README.md

 #### Format

 - The **PR** title. eg. `[#675] Add prettier configuration`.
-- The **PR** body: this should be the link to the ticket on trello. eg. `Trello: https://trello.com/c/XEv0yeTA`.
+- The **PR** body: this should be the link to the ticket on Trello. eg. `Trello: https://trello.com/c/XEv0yeTA`.
 - **Below is screenshot example of the perfect PR**: take a look=>https://github.com/stanleyogada/Opay-Demo-Frontend/pull/3
   ![image](https://user-images.githubusercontent.com/104577296/221747744-f5a893cf-ae75-4a63-ba69-9016798e47a9.png)